AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

 ---
 title: AEM Adaptive Forms Core Components Introduction
-description: Create compelling enrollment experiences (forms) using the flexibility of the Adaptive Forms Core Components and deliver it with the power of Adobe Expereince Manager.
+description: Create compelling enrollment experiences (forms) using the flexibility of the Adaptive Forms Core Components and deliver it with the power of Adobe Experience Manager.
 role: Architect, Developer, Admin, User
 ---